africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Which option will help me to develop.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/which-option-will-help-me-to-develop/","title":"Which option will help me to develop","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/which-option-will-help-me-to-develop/","title":"Which option will help me to develop"}
 ---